versatus/versatus/README.md

   <img alt="VRRB Logo" src="https://github.com/versatus/brand-assets/blob/33cf3981d13f439a43ddfde5966a8a5fd58ff5ce/logo/versatus_logo_white.png">
 </picture>

-Versatus is the Universal dApp Engine.
-Decentralized development beyond smart contracts.
+Versatus is the Universal dApp Engine, unlocking decentralized development beyond smart contracts.

-Create full-stack applications in your preferred programming languages with your favorite development tools.
+With Versatus, you can create full-stack applications in your preferred programming languages with your favorite development tools.
 Follow our three-step process to develop, deploy and dynamically scale yoru app on our network.

 More devs.
 More dApps.
 More Users.